 - Toss shrimp with marinade.
 The shrimp only need to marinate for 10-15 minutes, just long enough to heat the grill.

-- Soak skewers in water while shrimp is marinating.
+- Soak skewers in water while shrimp are marinating.

-- Melt butter and mix with 1 minced garlic clove, the zest of 1-2 lemons, and fresh parsley.
+- Melt butter and mix with remaining minced garlic clove, the zest of 1-2 lemons, and fresh parsley.